opalj/java-bytecode-disassembler/README.md

 ```

 ## Latest Changes
+* v0.12.2 - Fix: Display 3-Address-Code for methods inside jars
+    * Fixed a bug which disallowed displaying 3-Address-Code for methods
+    belonging to .class files inside a jar.
 * v0.12.1 - Fix: Display 3-Address-Code for methods in bottom dock
     * 3-Address-Code for methods isn't displayed in a new window anymore.
     Instead, it is displayed at the bottom of the disassembled view in a